solaekim/r-data-analysis-study/README.md

 This repository showcases learning materials and projects developed as part of my self-directed study in data analysis.

 ## Contents
-- Example datasets
+- Sample data for practice analyses
-- R scripts for practice
+- R scripts demonstrating analysis and visualization techniques
-- Notes and exercises
+- learning notes and exercises to reinforce concepts

 ## Projects
 Practice 1: Analysis of Foreign Arrivals to Korea During Early COVID-19 in 2020